sven-hash/docs/versioned_docs/version-stable/glossary.md

 title: Glossary
 ---

-**[Address](https://nymtech.net/docs/stable/integrations/addresses-in-nym/)** - A unique string of characters that is generated and stored in its own public/private keypair locally.
+**[Address](https://nymtech.net/docs/stable/integrations/addresses-in-nym/)** - A unique string of characters generated from a client keypair.
+Used to identify clients in the mixnet.

 **[Ack](https://nymtech.net/docs/stable/architecture/traffic-flow/#acks)** - Short for "acknowledgement".
-Whenever a hop is completed, the recieving node will send back an 'ack', so that the sending node knows that the packet was recieved.
+Whenever a packet hop is completed, the recieving node will send back an 'ack', so that the sending node knows that the packet was recieved.

-**[Blockchain](https://nymtech.net/docs/stable/smart-contracts/overview/)** - A distributed database that maintains a continuously growing list of ordered records, called blocks.
+**Blockchain** - A distributed database that maintains a continuously growing list of ordered records, called blocks.

 **[Coconut](https://nymtech.net/docs/stable/coconut/)** - A distributed cryptographic signing scheme providing a high degree of privacy for its users.